harp-tech/protocol/BinaryProtocol-32bit.md

 ## Port

 This field is optional.
-If the device is a Hub of Harp Messages, it indicates the origin or destination of the Harp Message.
+If the device is a Hub of Harp Devices, it indicates the origin or destination of the Harp Message.
 If the field is not used or it’s equal to 0xFFFFFFFF, it points to the device itself.

 ## Seconds

-It contains the seconds of the Harp Timestamp clock.
+Contains the seconds of the Harp Timestamp clock.
 This field is optional.
-In order to indicate that this field is available, the bit [HasTimestamp] in the field [PayloadType] needs to be asserted.
+In order to indicate that this field is available, the bit [HasTimestamp] in the field [PayloadType] needs to be set.

 ## Nanoseconds

 It contains the fractional part of the Harp Timestamp clock in nanoseconds.

 This field is optional.
-In order to indicate that this field is available, the bit [HasTimestamp] in the field [PayloadType] needs to be asserted.
+In order to indicate that this field is available, the bit [HasTimestamp] in the field [PayloadType] needs to be set.

 ## Payload